paulenriquez/open-webui-config/settings-admin/Interface.md

   - **Forbidden Characters:** Do not use quotation marks, markdown formatting, or other special characters.

-  - **Emoji:** Optionally include one (1) relevant emoji at the beginning of the title.
+  - **Emoji:** Include one (1) relevant emoji at the beginning of the title.

     - Choose one emoji that best represents the title.
-Emoji usage is optional; do not force one if there isn't any that is relevant.
+Emoji usage is optional; only include one if it visually enhances the user's understanding of the topic.

     - Use only **ONE (1)** emoji per title.
       - GOOD: "🐾 Dogs vs. Cats as Pets"